wcarmon/docs/rust/lifetimes.md

 1. Why are Lifetimes useful?
 1. When do we need them?

 # Scope/Applicibility
+1. Lifetimes are a performance optimization

-1. Only applies to references
+1. Only applies to references (borrowing)
 1. Not required for Owned types (eg. [String](https://doc.rust-lang.org/std/string/struct.String.html), [PathBuf](https://doc.rust-lang.org/stable/std/path/struct.PathBuf.html))
 1. Not required for smart pointers (because the variables which reference them have a lifetime)
 1. Useful for sharing immutable data (avoiding unnecessary allocations)
+    1. This is huge for performance
+    1. This avoids unnecessary deallocation (`free`) too
+    1. This reduces memory corruption
 1. Only need to specify lifetimes on ...
     1. structs with borrowed fields
     1. functions with borrowed **return** types